ihsotas0/Interfaced/worldbuilding/pickerism.md

 Despite the fact that Cascade Theory is correct, the Transcendentalists became a war to maintain the Picker time.
-The Crops of sentient beings they fostered were mercilessly purged to ensure a stable death rate across the universe.
+The Crops of sentient beings they fostered were mercilessly purged to ensure a stable death rate across the Universe.

 At the end of the War, world's started doing mass suicide.